 • developing nanotechnology for the treatment of childhood brain cancer

 • identifying new therapeutic gene targets using RNAi library screens to inhibit lung cancer growth.

-Dr McCarroll is a conjoint senior lecturer in the Medicine faculty at UNSW.
+A/Prof McCarroll is a conjoint senior lecturer in the Medicine faculty at UNSW.